 She spun silently on slippered feet back to him.
 “Yes, my lord?”
 Her tone had turned icy.

 Blakely released her at once, the tingles attacking his palm something of a surprise.
 “Humor me, then.
 If.
 If I decline.
 What is your plan?”

 “Why, I will speak with the next person on my list.
 Perhaps he will be more agreeable.”

 Unaccountably, disappointment stirred in his chest.
 “Oh?
-So this isn’t an exclusive offer you are making?
-I’m only one in a long line?”
+So this is not an exclusive offer you make to me alone?
+I am only one in a long line?”
 And no doubt farther down the list than your pride deems acceptable.
-“Lady Montfort,” he continued, and it was an effort to maintain his droll façade, “I must confess I am crushed by the knowledge.
+“Lady Francine Montfort,” he continued, and it was an effort to maintain his droll façade, “I must confess I am crushed by the knowledge.
 Quite.”

 She looked over her shoulder again, distracted by whatever it was she sought.
 “If you must know…” Her gaze swung back to his.
 “You are my preferred choice and the first man I approached, but as you are determined to thwart my sincere overtures, I must move on.
 I beg of you, please do not speak of this to anyone.
 It—”

 “Are you positive I cannot persuade you to at least consider my proposition?
-You haven’t heard my terms in their entirety and yet you are refusing me outright.”
+You have yet to hear my terms in their entirety and yet you are refusing me outright.”

-“There’s more?”
-The entreaty in her crystal-blue eyes was almost enough to convince him to reconsider.
+“There is more?”
+The entreaty in her sky-blue eyes was almost enough to convince him to reconsider.
 But then he saw past the appeal, to the innocence.

 Somewhat regretfully, he opened his mouth to decline.